dcvanriper/markdown-cv/README.md

 - Select items in Zotero -> right click list -> Create Bibliography from Items...

-- Chicago Manual of Style 17th edition (full note) creates a bibliography style I like to read
+- Chicago Manual of Style 17th edition (author date) creates a bibliography style I like to read

 - Save out as HTML file